 First, set goals that are challenging but not impossible.

-Team Goals can also help your team develop a real esprit de corps by getting your reps working together, sharing knowledge and celebrating success.
+Team goals can also help your team develop a real esprit de corps by getting your reps working together, sharing knowledge and celebrating success.

-Encouraging (healthy) competition
+Encouraging healthy competition

-It’s no secret that salespeople are competitive.
-Healthy competition means better team performance, but sometimes that competitive streak can turn toxic when reps on the same team compete against one another for leads.
+Healthy competition drives better team performance, but sometimes that competitive streak can turn toxic when reps on the same team compete for leads.

 This is one area where managers of multiple teams actually have it easier than managers of one sales team.